uberhalit/SekiroFpsUnlockAndMore/README.md

 * works with legit, unmodified steam version as well as with unpacked, not-so-legit versions
 * GSYNC and FreeSync support even in borderless window mode
 * unlock frame rate (remove FPS limit) by setting a new custom limit
-* add a custom resolution, 21/9 widescreen supported (will overwrite the default 1920x1080 / 1280x720 resolution, HUD limited to 16/9)
+* add a custom resolution, 21:9 widescreen supported (will overwrite the default 1920x1080 / 1280x720 resolution, HUD limited to 16/9)
 * increase and decrease field of view (FOV)
 * set the game to borderless window mode
-* disable camera auto rotate adjustment on movement (annoying for mouse users)
+* disable camera auto rotate adjustment on movement (for mouse users only!)
 * display hidden counters such as death/kill count and optionally log them to file to display in OBS
 * game modifications
-  * global game speed modifier
+  * global game speed modifier (increase or decrease)
-  * player speed modifier
+  * player speed modifier (increase or decrease)
 * automatically patch game on startup
 * seamlessly switch between windowed, borderless and borderless fullscreen
 * hotkey for patching while in (borderless) window mode